Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 ---
 ## Session 4
+- party is finishing their things in the city
+	- this most likely means I have to improv Benson's dialogue and like give them a reward and such
+	- The motive for the bandits is that they have been sent by some other city to attempt to undermain Zal'Aata's wealth.
+The real reason is because Semyon (they/them cause changeling) is selling information about the Concepts that Verdant tells him about *to* this kingdom.
+	- Benson simply believes in racism/xenophobia
+- anyway
+After the party has finished their stuff, it's probably about 2 AM so time for them to explore the desert.
+If not, most likely some more city exploring.

 **Travel**

+- Desert bulletpoints
+	- Cold
+	- Dry
+	- Sand
+	- Silent
+	- Vast
+	- Oasis
+		- Humid
+		- Cool
+		- Fresh
+	- Auroch
+		- Musky
+		- Loud
+		- Danger/urgency
+-
+- storytelling segment.
+Mention the coldness of the desert and the eerie silence.
+As the party moves along the desert, they spot an oasis.
+Hunter rolls nature if he remembers the oasis as belo-nging to the auroch feeding and sleeping place.
+He also remembers that auroch generally hunt near the end of the night to capitalise on exhausted creatures, and everybody may roll perception.
+If siccess, Ill give them time to prepare against the coming pack of auroch which appear to be fleeing from something (DC20) or running towards oasis (DC15).
+- After the storytelling segment, combat OR some other interaction.
 When the party leaves the city and heads to a direction, they run into a pack of 9 wild desert Aurochs, split in groups of 3.
 Ensue combat. [[Party vs Monsters]]

 If it looks like they will die, they get ex machina'd by the Hunter tribe that kill the remaining Aurochs and offers help.
 Allusion to the fact that Daan is a former member.
 They are offered a place to stay and recover, and arrive at the tribe.